Blepharoplasty in Irvine, CA

 You can expect to need some downtime after blepharoplasty.
 You might need to take about a week off from work, depending on the demands of your job and the recommendation of your surgeon.

 Right after the surgery, your surgeon will likely apply an ointment to soothe the area and might provide a cold compress to help minimize swelling.
+Medications can help to improve your comfort.

 To protect your eyes and the skin around them from sun exposure, it’s a good idea to wear large sunglasses with UV protection in the days and weeks following the surgery.
 Glasses can also help protect the eye area from strong winds.